Version 8.4 - Effective 17th May 2019

 “Customer” means the company or person who completes the online registration form or who signs the Sales Order for purchase of the Services;

-"DPA" means the data processing agreement entered into between the Company and the Customer published at www.intelligentcontract.com/en-gb/data-processing-agreement;
+“DPA” means the data processing agreement entered into between the Company and the Customer and published at https://www.intelligentcontract.com/en-gb/data-processing-agreement/ as amended from time to time;

 “Effective Date” means the date set out in the Sales Order;

-"Fees" means the fees as set out in the Sales Order or any other invoice issued after the Effective Date;
+“Fees” means the fees as set out in the Sales Order or any other invoice issued after the Effective Date, payable after the expiry of any Trial Period;

-"Initial Term" means the period starting from the Effective Date for the period set out in the Sales Order;
+“Initial Term” means the period starting from the Effective Date for the period set out in the Sales Order, the period which is agreed via correspondence or 12 months if not specified.

 “Intellectual Property Rights” means all copyrights, patents, utility models, trademarks, service marks, registered designs, moral rights, design rights (whether registered or unregistered), technical information, know-how, database rights, semiconductor topography rights, business names and logos, computer data, generic rights, proprietary information rights and all other similar proprietary rights (and all applications and rights to apply for registration or protection of any of the foregoing) as may exist anywhere in the world;

-"Renewal Term" means the period set out in the Sales Order;
+“Renewal Term” means the period set out in the Sales Order or 12 months if not specified;

-"Sales Order" means the Sales Order signed by the Company and the Customer or the online subscription form completed by the Customer setting out the chargeable Services ordered by the Customer;
+“Sales Order” means the Sales Order signed by the Company and the Customer or the online registration form completed by the Customer setting out the chargeable Services ordered by the Customer;

-"Services" means the software applications services of the Company, set out in the Sales Order which are made available to the Customer in subject to the rules on Excessive Use and including any computer software programmes and, if appropriate, Updates thereto;
+“Services” means the software applications services of the Company, set out in the Sales Order which are made available to the Customer and including any computer software programmes and, if appropriate, Updates thereto;

-"Sensitive Data" means personal data revealing financial information (including but not limited to credit ratings, credit history, bank account, credit card, debit card details), Date of birth, payment amounts relating to individuals (including but not limited to payroll data, direct payments), racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data processed for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation;
+“Sensitive Data” means personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data processed for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation;

-"Term" means the Initial Term plus each Renewal Term together;
+“Term” means the Trial Period, the Initial Term plus each Renewal Term together as applicable;

 “Terms of Service” means these Terms of Service;